philnd1/ArcGIS/Contents/01-spreadsheet.md

-# Copy/access a blank mapping spreadsheet using Excel
+# Step One: Copy/access a blank mapping spreadsheet using Excel

 ## Access the excel shared file for this course/for your project
 [Here's your spreadsheet](https://docs.google.com/spreadsheets/d/16Xz4zSmbSGUh0aMkgehvcUN7XcTPTC3NkkgNRewX6hM/edit?usp=drive_link)